-PPSEL was granted a charter from D-49 in 2000 and is governed by an independent Board of Directors.
-The Board of Directors consists of the following:
+PPSEL was granted a charter from School District 49 in 2004 and is governed by an independent Board of Directors.
+The school originally opened in 2000 with a charter from Academy District 20.
+The Board of Directors is a 5 person board with the principal as a 6th, non-voting board member.

 We believe expeditionary learning harnesses the natural passion to learn and is a powerful method for developing the curiosity, skills, knowledge, and courage needed to imagine a better world and work toward realizing it.

 Pikes Peak School of Expeditionary Learning uses multiple forms of assessment to track progress of student learning.
-In addition to required, standardized state testing, the school uses other forms of assessments such as Adams 50 and Dibels to measure the success of students and to plan next steps in learning.
+In addition to required, standardized state testing, the school uses other forms of assessments such as Star 360 and DIBELS to measure the success of students and to plan next steps in learning.
 Students also receive feedback from things like Final Products and Projects.

 Traditionally, PPSEL students find much success academically, both in standardized testing and in other forms of assessment.
-For example, PPSEL 8th grade students were in the top 1% of the state of Colorado in reading according to the 2013 TCAP assessment.
+PPSEL typically performs above the state average and at the top of the school district.
 The school does not believe, though, that a once a year assessment tells the whole story.
 This is the reason the school takes a wider view of data and looks closely at many different types of assessments.
+We also look at student work to measure growth and achievement.
+We believe that teaching students how to do high quality work is an important aspect of school that has nothing to do with test scores.
 Parents can expect to know multiple data points about their child throughout the year, including a Student Led Conference, which involves the child understanding their own growth.

 Our Classroom space is used flexibly In a PPSEL classroom, work areas are arranged to help students collaborate in small groups.
 Each classroom has a large space set aside for whole group meetings, which are essential to building a supportive community of learners.